btcpayserver/btcpayserver-doc/docs/WasabiWallet.md

 ### Connecting Wasabi to BTCPay Server Full Node (If you're self-hosting BTCPay)

-After wallets are connected, it is highly-recommended to connect Wasabi to your full node in BTCPay.
-The process is easy, but can only be done if you self-host BTCPay and are logged in as `Admin`.
-Tor has to be enabled in BTCPay (it is enabled by default).
+After wallets are connected, it is highly-recommended to connect Wasabi to your full node in BTCPay Server.
+The process is easy, but can only be done if you self-host BTCPay Server and are logged in as `Admin`.
+Tor has to be enabled in BTCPay Server (it is enabled by default).
 This process enhances privacy even further.

-In BTCPay, go Server Settings > Services > **Full node P2P > See Information**.
+In BTCPay Server, go Server Settings > Services > **Full node P2P > See Information**.
 On the BTCP-P2P page, click on the `Show Confidential QR Code`.
 Bellow the QR Code, there's a link `See QR Code information by clicking here`, so click on the link to reveal your string.
 Copy the string but remove `bitcoin-p2p://` part.

 In `Alternative Block Source / Bitcoin P2P Endpoint`, paste the endpoint.